cambridge-ceu/csd3/systems/ceuadmin.md

 [3.2.9](https://linux.die.net/man/4/modulefile) -- CSD3 uses version 3.2.10 dated 2012-12-21.
 In particular, `module whatis
 ceuadmin/ensembl-vep` indicates usage regarding build37/build38 setup for the `loftee` plugin used in loss of function (LoF) annotation.

-NB most software use gcc/6, which can be enabled with `module load gcc/6`.

-The module files are defined at **/usr/local/Cluster-Config/modulefiles/ceuadmin**.

 Ideally, software with large size / reference data will be available from /rds/project/jmmh2/software.
 However, CEU users will be able to use
 ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils/MAGMA/Pascal/VEGASV2/fgwas/locuszoom linking internal projects/personal space (additional requests